JCPenney Home Cordless and Wandless 2" Faux Wood Blinds from $28

-Save 37% off list prices with coupon code "4THSALE".
+Save 30% off list prices on 8 sizes with coupon code "EXTRA3".
 Shop Now at JCPenney

 That's a very low shipped price for such a unit.
 Buy Now at IKEA